 As discussed above, the Company completed a 1 for 45 reverse stock split on February 2, 2024.
 Prior to this reverse split, 18,941 Series A Warrants were exercised under the alternative cashless exercise provision in the period from January 1, 2024 to February 2, 2024.
-As a result of the reverse stock split, the total number of Series A Warrants and exercise price for the remaining warrants was adjusted per the provisions of a Share Event and the total number of Series A Warrants became 3,979,955 and the exercise price became \$1.8646.
-A total of 3,937,910 of the Series A Warrants were exercised under the alternative cashless exercise provision subsequent to the reverse stock split and 42,045 remain outstanding as of March 31, 2024.
+As a result of the 1 for 45 reverse stock split, the total number of Series A Warrants and exercise price for the remaining warrants was adjusted per the provisions of a Share Event and the total number of Series A Warrants became 3,979,955 and the exercise price became \$1.8646.
+A total of 3,937,910 of the Series A Warrants were exercised under the alternative cashless exercise provision subsequent to this reverse stock split and 42,045 remained outstanding prior to the June 6, 2024 reverse stock split.